Indo-Pakistani war of 1965: Aerial warfare

-The two countries have made contradictory claims of combat losses during the war and few neutral sources have verified the claims of either country.
+The two countries have made contradictory claims of combat losses during the war, and few neutral sources have verified the claims of either country.
 The PAF claimed it shot down 104 IAF planes and lost 19 of its own, while the IAF claimed it shot down 73 PAF planes and lost 59.
-According to PAF, It flew 86 F-86 Sabres, 10 F-104 Starfighters and 20 B-57 Canberras in a parade soon after the war was over.
+According to PAF, it flew 86 F-86 Sabres, 10 F-104 Star fighters and 20 B-57 Canberra's in a parade soon after the war was over.
 Thus disproving the IAF's claim of downing 73 PAF fighters, which at the time constituted nearly the entire Pakistani front-line fighter force.

-Indian sources have pointed out that, despite PAF claims of losing only a squadron of combat craft, Pakistan sought to acquire additional aircraft from Indonesia, Iraq, Iran, Turkey and China within 10 days of the beginning of the war.
+Indian sources have pointed out that, despite PAF claims of losing only a squadron of combat craft, Pakistan sought to acquire additional aircraft from Indonesia, Iraq, Iran, Turkey, and China within 10 days of the beginning of the war.

-The two air forces were rather equal in the conflict, because much of the Indian air force remained farther east to guard against the possibility of China entering the war.
+The two air forces were rather equal in the conflict because much of the Indian air force remained farther east to guard against the possibility of China entering the war.

-According to the independent sources, the PAF lost some 20 aircraft while the Indians lost 60–75.
-Pakistan ended the war having depleted 17 percent of its front line strength, while India's losses amounted to less than 10 percent.
-Moreover, the loss rate had begun to even out, and it has been estimated that another three week's fighting would have seen the Pakistani losses rising to 33 percent and India's losses totalling 15 percent.
-Air superiority was not achieved, and were unable to prevent IAF fighter bombers and reconnaissance Canberras from flying daylight missions over Pakistan.
-Thus 1965 was a stalemate in terms of the air war with neither side able to achieve complete air superiority.
+According to independent sources, the PAF lost 20 aircraft while the Indians lost 60–75.
+Pakistan ended the war having depleted 17 percent of its front-line strength, while India's losses amounted to less than 10 percent.
+The loss rate had begun to even out, and it has been estimated that another three weeks' fighting would have seen the Pakistani losses rising to 33 percent and India's losses totalling 15 percent.
+Air superiority was not achieved, and they were unable to prevent IAF fighter bombers and reconnaissance Canberras from flying daylight missions over Pakistan.
+Thus, 1965 was a stalemate in terms of the air war with neither side able to achieve complete air superiority.
+After the war, India's Chief of Air Staff Marshal Arjan Singh claimed that the IAF was able to achieve air superiority within three days of the Pakistani air strikes.
 However, according to Kenneth Werrell, the Pakistan Air Force "did well in the conflict and probably had the edge".
 When hostilities broke out, the Pakistan Air Force with around 100 F-86s faced an enemy with five times as many combat aircraft; the Indians were also equipped with comparatively modern aircraft inventory.
-Despite this, Werrell credits the PAF as having the advantage of a "decade's experience with the Sabre" and pilots with long flight hours experience.
+Despite this, Werrell credits the PAF as having the advantage of a "decade's experience with the Sabre" and experienced pilots.
 One Pakistani fighter pilot, MM Alam, was credited with the record of downing five Indian aircraft in less than a minute, becoming the first known flying ace since the Korean War.
-However, his claims were never confirmed by the PAF and is disputed by Indian sources and some PAF officials.
+His claims were never confirmed by the PAF and are disputed by Indian sources and some PAF officials.